 About Heritage Fairs

 Heritage Fairs is a nation-wide, bilingual educational initiative that encourages students to explore Canadian heritage in a dynamic, hands-on learning environment.
-From music to media, Canadian youth use the medium of their choice to tell stories about Canadian heroes, contributions, sacrifices and tragedies.
+Canadian youth use the medium of their choice to tell stories about Canadian heroes, innovators, sacrifices, and tragedies.
 The findings of their research are presented at public exhibitions in more than 80 communities across the country.
-Since 1993, millions of young Canadians have shared their history and heritage at the fairs.
+Since 1993, millions of young Canadians have shared their history and heritage at the Fairs.

 BC Heritage Fairs is a province-wide program that encourages youth to see history around them.
-Heritage fairs have been held in our province for over 20 years, and today 14 communities proudly host 4,000 participating students and over 700 volunteers each spring.
-Some of those students are selected to attend the annual Provincial Heritage Fair, a five-day history camp hosted in different parts of the province in July each year.
+Heritage Fairs have been held in our province since 1995, and today 12 communities proudly host a total of 4,000 participating students and over 700 volunteers each spring.
+Some of those students are selected to attend the annual Provincial Heritage Fair, a five-day history camp hosted in a different part of the province each July.

-What has stayed the same for Heritage Fairs throughout these changes have been our goals.
-We want to:
+What has stayed the same for Heritage Fairs throughout these changes has been our goals.
+We intend to:

-- Reveal connections between the past and present
+- Reveal connections between the past and present; and